-Although there is no mention of ‘dreams’ in the FSM mission, certainly, dreams were a part of the earliest Religious Society of Friends’ meetings in England during the Reformation 400 years ago—dreams of a new way of connecting with the divine, by listening to ‘that of God’ within, not having to go through a priest mediator or interpreter of the Bible.
+Although there is no mention of ‘dreams’ in the FSMN mission, certainly, dreams were a part of the earliest Religious Society of Friends’ meetings in England during the Reformation 400 years ago—dreams of a new way of connecting with the divine, by listening to ‘that of God’ within, not having to go through a priest mediator or interpreter of the Bible.

 These dreams, inspired by the voice within heard while sitting in silence with the community, helped Quakers usher in societal reforms such as prison and educational reforms, abolitionist movement, social justice, women’s rights, and peace activism.

 As a Quaker school, we are inspired by this legacy and work to help students to hear the voice within which will help them to do the work to continue to move in the direction of peace and justice.
 Dr. Martin Luther King Jr.’s legacy is one of dreams, peace and justice and inspires us to this day.

 In Havana, Cuba, Dr. King’s dream continues to inspire the work at the Centro Memorial Dr. Martin Luther King Jr. Opening in April 1987, as an ecumenical center to support the Cuban community and its churches, defending “the right to a good life for all, without excluding or discriminating, in harmony with nature,” CMLK has expanded to include outreach to Latin America and North America, hosting workshops and classes for students and teachers.